LoginRadius/engineering-portal/content/how-enum-tryparse-works-in-csharp/index.md

 var identityProtocolsList = Enum.GetNames(typeof(IdentityProtocols)).ToList();
 Console.WriteLine(identityProtocolsList.Contains(value) ? value : "Not Parsed");
 ```
-In this code, as we are checking that value is present or not by getting all the Names from the enum declaration by using **Enum.GetNames()** method.
+In this code, checking that value is present or not by getting all the Names from the enum declaration by using **Enum.GetNames()** method.

 This code will print `Not Parsed`

-**Note**: Here we will not be able to parse any of the integer values.
+**Note**: Here, we will not be able to parse any of the integer values.
 It will only check the values which are defined in the Enum declaration.

 ## Conclusion

-In this article, We have discussed the mistake which we can make using Enum.TryParse() method.
+In this article, We have discussed the mistake we can make using the `Enum.TryParse()` method.
 This mistake can hurt and can abnormally terminate our program/application.
-We can use the ways which I have mentioned in this article to overcome so that our program/application can run smoothly.
+We can use the ways I have mentioned in this article to overcome so that our program/application can run smoothly.